OCA/product-variant/product_variant_cost_price/README.rst

 Product Variant Cost
 ====================

-This module adds a new cost field in product variant.
 Updates the product variant's cost when product template cost is updated.
 Adds a new inventory field on quants, (product variant cost * quant quantity).
 New proceeding on the installation of the module to load the product template's